 In addition, with bagua zhang you can lift an attacking man over your head and throw him on his back or on his face or head.
 There are also bagua chokes and joint-locks or chin na techniques as well as bagua grabbing techniques in which you seize your attacker’s skin and try to rip it off his body.

 Bagua zhang also has a range of kicks both high and low, knee butts and stomping techniques and a full arsenal of traditional weapons.

 Bagua zhang was designed to fight up to eight opponents at once.
-This design is based on the inability of more than eight people to attack one person sumultaneiously without getting in each other's way (unless armed with spears).
+This design is based on the inability of more than eight people to attack one person simultaneously without getting in each other’s way (unless armed with spears).

-Never remaining in one spot for more than a fraction of a second, the bagua zhang fighter intends to disable, or at least bypass, one oponent and continue on to the next before the first attacker is replaced.
+Never remaining in one spot for more than a fraction of a second, the bagua zhang fighter intends to disable, or at least bypass, one opponent and continue on to the next before the first attacker is replaced.
 This efficiency can only be achieved through the deception and exploitation of angles of attack that most other martial arts do not utilize.